andvea/shopify-graphql-client/README.md

 # Shopify GraphQL Client

-⚠️ This project is still in beta, so use it conscientiously.

 This is a JavaScript module that allows you to invoke Shopify's GraphQL API with Node without having to worry about all the tedious stuff like retries, throttling, backoff time and more.
-The purpose is to abstract all the best practices necessary for a healthy intensive use of the Shopify GraphQL APIs, so that you can take care of the rest.
+The purpose is to abstract all the [best practices](https://shopify.dev/docs/api/usage/rate-limits#avoiding-rate-limit-errors) necessary for a healthy intensive use of the Shopify GraphQL APIs, so that you can take care of the rest.